Vector-Valued Reproducing Kernel Banach Spaces for Neural Networks and Operators: Integral and neural RKBS

 In neural operators, weights also lie in $\Omega \subseteq \R^{d_\Omega}$, but inputs are theoretically infinite-dimensional functions, making compactness a strong assumption.
 The finite-dimensional manifold hypothesis, however, suggests that data effectively lies on a finite-dimensional manifold.
 Moreover, in practice, inputs are given as meshes or point clouds.
-Many methods first project them to finite-dimensional (function) spaces \cite{raonic2023convolutional, dummer2025ronom, batlle2024kernel, bhattacharya2021model} or latent spaces \cite{seidman2022nomad, kontolati2023learning}.
+Many methods first project them to finite-dimensional (function) spaces \cite{raonic2023convolutional, dummer2026ronom, batlle2024kernel, bhattacharya2021model} or latent spaces \cite{seidman2022nomad, kontolati2023learning}.
 In all presented cases, the inputs or their projections lie in a finite-dimensional space, where compactness assumptions are more natural.
+Finally, in supervised learning, we consider only a finite number of training data points $x_n \in X$, which form a compact set, and therefore also make $\phi \in C_0(X \times \Omega)$ natural.

 Given this and the simplification it provides for analysis, we retain the $\phi \in C_0(X\times \Omega)$ assumption. \end{remark}